lynus/Optical_Flow_in_processing/README.md

-using classic K-L algorithm for refencing http://en.wikipedia.org/wiki/Lucas%E2%80%93Kanade_method Creating a new branch dev.
+using classic K-L algorithm for refencing http://en.wikipedia.org/wiki/Lucas%E2%80%93Kanade_method Creating a new branch is quick & simple.